ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 GOT is at least 8 byte aligned and the base of the GOT can be obtained by the linker defined ``__GLOBAL_OFFSET_TABLE__`` symbol.

-All of GOT is within 1 MiB
+All of GOT is within 1 MiB.
+Suitable for the tiny code model.

 .. code-block:: asm